 Fig. 12 leads to Fig. 13, where the layout is analogous but the resolution different.

-The vertical line is shifted further toward the center and two horizontal lines generate areas of different proportions including a large square in the central area which is divided into two vertical rectangles, one white and the other blue.
+The vertical line is shifted further toward the center.
+Two horizontal lines intersecting the vertical generate areas of different proportions including a large square in the central area which is divided into two vertical rectangles, one white and the other blue.
 We see a yellow plane in the lower section and in the upper section a red plane that works together with the blue one to give the composition a strongly asymmetric character.

 Composition 1 with Red

 This canvas reiterates the compositional development of Fig. 13 while purging it of color.
-The only one of the three primary colors to be seen here is red, which acts as an accent, while most of the composition develops through a rhythmic arrangement of white planes:
+The only one of the three primary colors to be seen here is red, which acts as an accent, while most of the composition develops through a rhythmic arrangement of black lines and white planes:

-Fig. 14 Diagram B: In the large central square field we see a vertical rectangle (B), a horizontal rectangle (C), and one in which the opposite directions approach equivalence (A), which is finally attained in the large square field (Fig. 14 Diagram A) constituting a synthesis showing three different relationships between the opposite directions.
+Fig. 14 Diagram B: In the large central square field we see a vertical rectangle (B), a horizontal rectangle (C), and one in which the opposite directions approach equivalence (A), which is finally attained in the large square field (Fig. 14 Diagram A).
+This large square constitutes a synthesis showing three different relationships between the opposite directions.
 Unity (the square proportion) unveils a certain degree of multiplicity.
 The constant unveils changeability.

 The proportions of the small red plane are similar to those of the whole canvas.
 When we contemplate the variety present in the large square field, the red accent calls out to concentrate the manifold into a synthesis.
 It appears to be color more than equivalence of horizontal and vertical (the square) that works in this composition to maintain the unity of a space which diversifies and multiply.